rduzgun/Analysis_of_animal-rescue-incidents/README.md

-# Analysis_of_animal-rescue-incidents
-Analysis of animal rescue incidents to identify the common features of long-lasting operations.
+# Analysis of animal rescue incidents of the London Fire Brigade

+* Analyzed [the Animal Rescue incidents data set] (https://data.london.gov.uk/dataset/animal-rescue-incidents-attended-by-lfb) of the London Fire Brigade.

+* Looked for common features of the rescue operations which take more than one hour or require more than one fire crew.